lowRISC/ibex/doc/performance_counters.rst

 Performance Counters
 ====================

-Performance Counters in ZERO-RISCY are placed inside the Control and Status Registers and can be accessed with csrr and csrw instructions.
+Performance Counters in Ibex are placed inside the Control and Status Registers and can be accessed with csrr and csrw instructions.

 Performance Counter Mode Register (PCMR)